aohorodnyk/docker-caddy/README.md

 # caddy

 A minimalist [Docker](https://docker.com) image for [Caddy](https://caddyserver.com) based on [alpine linux](https://hub.docker.com/r/_/alpine/).
-This image doesn't includes any plugins, but can be simplest added by gitlab-ci.
+This image doesn't include any plugins, but can be simplest added by gitlab-ci.

-This image rebuilding every week automatically and has tags by versiobs: *major*, *major.minor*, *major.minor.patch* and *latest*.
+This image rebuilding every week automatically and has tags by versions: *major*, *major.minor*, *major.minor.patch* and *latest*.

 [![](https://images.microbadger.com/badges/image/aohorodnyk/caddy.svg)](https://microbadger.com/images/aohorodnyk/caddy "Get your own image badge on microbadger.com")